Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/Az.FrontDoor.md

 Create an in-memory object for MatchCondition.

 ### [New-AzFrontDoorWafPolicy](New-AzFrontDoorWafPolicy.md)
-create or create policy with specified rule set name within a resource group.
+create policy with specified rule set name within a resource group.

 ### [New-AzFrontDoorWafRuleGroupOverrideObject](New-AzFrontDoorWafRuleGroupOverrideObject.md)
 Create an in-memory object for ManagedRuleGroupOverride.